CDP Ports

 Note: The Hide Base Model Items filter needs to be disabled to make the RoutingType property visible.

-Note: In Configure mode there are two alternative models of CDPPort available in Resource tree.
+Note: In Configure mode using configuration-port there are two alternative models of CDPPort available in Resource tree.
 For push ports, select model CDPPushPort and normal ports should use model CDPPort.
 Similarly, two alternatives of CDPPortConnection are available - for push connections select model PushConnection and for pull connections select model named PullConnection.

 Behavior